simonhf/sharedhashfile/README.md

 # SharedHashFile: Share Hash Tables Stored In Memory Mapped Files Between Arbitrary Processes & Threads

 SharedHashFile is a lightweight NoSQL key value store / hash table, a zero-copy IPC queue, & a multiplexed IPC logging library written in C for Linux.
 There is no server process.
 Data is read and written directly from/to shared memory or SSD; no sockets are used between SharedHashFile and the application program.
-APIs for C, C++, & [nodejs](wrappers/nodejs/README.md).
+APIs for C & C++.

 ![Nailed It](http://simonhf.github.io/sharedhashfile/images/10m-tps-nailed-it.jpeg)